Skip to content

 6. Tighten any locking knobs.
 Give the iPad a gentle shake to confirm it’s secure.

-One thing I learned the hard way: always test the setup before going on stage.
-During my second rehearsal, the Hercules DG305B’s swivel joint loosened after 45 minutes because I hadn’t fully tightened the tension knob.
-Five extra seconds of tightening would have prevented the near-drop.
+One thing worth doing every time: test the setup before going on stage.
+The Hercules DG305B’s swivel joint can loosen after about 45 minutes if the tension knob isn’t fully tightened, and five extra seconds of tightening prevents a near-drop.

 If your iPad won’t connect to Wi-Fi at the venue, download your sheet music or backing tracks beforehand.
-Most performers I’ve talked to keep offline copies specifically for this reason.
+Most performers keep offline copies specifically for this reason.

 #Budget vs. Premium iPad Holders